installations

 (2018, Spain, 80:00)

 282 Broadway (2000, Spain/US) is an early practice of site-specific art installation made in Williamsburg, Brooklyn, New York.
-It’s connected with the tansmedia film New York Spin (2002, Spain/US, 87:00).
-I Artwork by Pedro Valiente.
-Chinese Flying Boy by Lisa Rubin.
-Photography by Laurie Churba.
+It is connected with the film New York Spin (2002, Spain/US).
+I Artwork: Pedro Valiente.
+Chinese Flying Boy: Lisa Rubin.
+Photo: Laurie Churba.
 “282 Broadway is a mixed media installation in the context of contemporary art with focus on items from hardware stores in Brooklyn (knives, fishing net, wires), things from Chinatown (dry fish), and vintage toys from Manhattan (farmers, historical figures).
-Crafted pieces include glass, wood (bookshelves, table), and metal (electric tubes, construction stands).” —PV
+Crafted pieces include glass, wood (bookshelves, table), and metal (electric tubes, construction stands).” — PV

 282 BWAY

-282 Broadway on-site art installation connected with New York Spin transmedia film.
+282 Broadway on-site art installation connected with New York Spin film.

 New York Spin